 - Work computer

 We're also supposed to have a totally unique password for each website, and each of these passwords should be sufficiently "strong".
-The definition of "strong" in this context has historically meant "contains at least one uppercase letter, lowercase letter, number, and symbol" - which tends to make passwords harder to memorize and does not increase their strength much, but we'll get to that later.
+The definition of "strong" in this context has historically meant "contains at least one uppercase letter, lowercase letter, number, and symbol" - which tends to make passwords harder to memorize and does not increase their "strength" as much as you might think, but we'll get to that later.

-This poses a significant problem: how are we supposed to create passwords that are strong, memorable, totally unique, and remember them all?
+This poses a significant problem: how are we supposed to create passwords that are "strong" and totally unique, but also remember them all?

 The reality is... we don't.
 Here's what usually happens:

-We create weak passwords - w3akNess! is not a strong password, even though it would likely be categorized as "strong" by many websites because it meets all the complexity requirements.
+We create weak passwords - w3akNess! is not a strong password, even though it would likely be categorized as "strong" by most password strength meters because it meets all the complexity requirements (more than 8 characters and at least one uppercase, lowercase, numeric, and special character).

 So how do we fix this?
 These three things will go a long way: